sedwardstx/rbnvdemo/RBNV_Meetings/Robot_Builders_Night_Virtual_for_June_10th_2025-Summary.md

 ### 5. Filament and Printing Techniques
 - A brief discussion on different types of 3D printing filaments and their applications, with an emphasis on PLA and its limitations in heat.

-## Conclusions and Insights
-- Integrating AI models like ConeSlayer into hardware platforms remains challenging but promising for applications such as autonomous navigation.
-- Science fairs prove vital in inspiring the next generation of innovators, showcasing advanced robotics projects by young engineers.
-- Community-driven initiatives like the Dallas Makerspace continue to play a significant role in supporting and nurturing technological growth and skills development.

 ## Referenced Links
 - **Ponder SomeMore** shared links related to robotics projects: